spangen87/bls-digital/README.md

 - Category.
 Complements the product model and makes it possible to sort the products in to categories.
 - UserProfile.
 Gives logged in user the possibility to save their delivery information and have it pre filled to the next time.
 - Order.
 Stores all the order information.
 This is also presented to logged in user in their profile page.
+- OrderLineItems.
+Stores the products on the order and keep track of the quantity of each product.

 Alot in these models comes from Boutique Ado Walkthrough Project at Code Institute.
 But I have made some changes to the models to suit my need better.
 Their is also some more validation and help texts added where needed.